Express Enquiry

 Reasons to Make an Estate Claim or Dispute

-Contact your estate dispute solicitors as soon as possible after the will is read since there are time limits in which to lodge estate claims.
-Mediation in estate disputes is common and estate disputes are usually resolved at mediation prior to turning up at the NSW Supreme Court.
+Contact your estate dispute solicitors via our NSW Wills & Estates Helpline as soon as possible after the will is read, since there are strict time limits in which to lodge estate claims in NSW.
+Delaying can jeopardise your ability to make a claim.
+Mediation in estate disputes is common, and estate disputes are usually resolved at mediation before turning up at the NSW Supreme Court.

 The Family Provision Act